jeffnyman/playwright-hudl/README.md

 npm run lint
 ```

-If you're feeling confident that the linter will be able to auto-fix your isue, you can run it like this:
+If you're feeling confident that the linter will be able to auto-fix your issue, you can run it like this:

 ```shell
 npm run lint:fix